 Parked car insurance is a great cost-saving option.
 Compare rates today!

 The idea of storage coverage is to keep your vehicle parked in one place, ideally in a locked garage and off the street.
-This coverage is will drop your premium significantly — sometimes by as much as 80%.
+This car insurance coverage will drop your premium significantly — sometimes by as much as 80%.
 Storage coverage applies to vehicles used irregularly, cars in need of repair, or an auto owned by a deployed military member.
 The potential downside of storage coverage relates to state vehicle registration laws.

 The next thing to consider is the risk of owning an uninsured financial asset.
 If you’re parking a car temporarily, it won't be insured against damages from a hit-and-run accident.

 If someone hits your parked car — that is not in storage — you would simply handle this situation as a regular claim.
 If your vehicle has comprehensive-only protection, the situation is much different.
 Because a stipulation of storage protection is to keep your vehicle away from other cars, you have no protection in a hit-and-run scenario.
-There’s a couple of reasons for this:
+There are a couple of reasons for this:

 If someone does hit your vehicle but they have insurance, you would file a claim under their liability property damage coverage.

-If your current insurance company does not offer parked car insurance, consider that as an opportunity to shop around for quotes.
+If your current insurance company does not offer parked car insurance, consider that as an opportunity to shop around for new insurance quotes.
 Many companies offer this cost-cutting solution and going without insurance can leave you vulnerable to unnecessary out-of-pocket expenses.